knowthebird/Prioritize/README.md

 See [examples.py](/examples.py) for other usage examples.

 ## Documentation and Resources

+  1. Each permutation of the string containing a set of priorities is yielded before any permutations containing lower priorities.
+  2. Permutations for given multiset of priorities is yielded in ... order.
+  3. Combinations  with replacements of the priorties are optimized such that combinations with less replacements are yielded before more replacements, so shorter strings closer matching the original priorities are considered higher priority than longer strings with multiple occuraces of one ore more priorities.

 Generates strings for each multiset permutation for each possible combination (with replacement, that would result in a string of length within the min and max length specified) of a given set of priorities, in order of their priority.
 Order of priority is determined by the order of the priorities provided.
 This order is similar to, but not the same as lexigraphical order.
 It is optimized such that any version of a string containing a given set of priorities will be yielded before a string containing lower priorities.
 Permutations for a given combination are returned with the highest priorities occuring in the string first.
 Combinations with n replacements of equal sets of priorities are returned with n increasing.
 **TODO:** Need to find out what that kind of ordering is called...